BootUp PD Selects Savita Raj as New Chief Executive Officer

 Through long-term professional development, BootUp trains teachers to empower their students as they become creators, collaborators, communicators, logical thinkers, and real-world problem-solvers.

-Our Professional Development Facilitators prepare teachers to become confident and effective coding teachers by teaching computer science and computational thinking concepts, sharing pedagogical content knowledge, and supporting professional learning communities.
+Our professional development facilitators prepare teachers to become confident and effective mentors by teaching computer science and computational thinking concepts, sharing pedagogical content knowledge, and supporting professional learning communities.

 Learn how the Amazon Future Engineer and BootUp PD sponsorship can support elementary computer science in your district!

 Every Child Should Learn to Code – and Your District Can Teach Them!